robines-wins/ML-project-2-Tweet-Sentiment-Analysis/README.md

 To obtain the kaggle submission, the only file to be ran is ```run.py``` (Using a terminal enter the folder ```cnn-text-classification-tf``` and input ```python run.py```)

 ### Using the neural network model
+Note that right now the network is configured to run with a w2v, one should set the FLAGS properly to use the model without a w2v.

 #### Training
 Also using a bash terminal inside the folder ```cnn-text-classification-tf``` call ```python train.py```.
 To ease up the set up of parameters we used Flags.
 Those can be listed using ```python train.py --help```